 - Shifting just 10% more freight to rail would reduce GHG emissions by more than 17 million tons annually.
-That is the equivalent of removing 3.35 million cars from our highways or planting 260 million trees. - Obsolete and aging freight railcars could be replaced over the next 3 years, making way for a more efficient fleet. - New high-strength and lightweight materials, innovative designs, and advanced technologies mean lighter, more energy-efficient freight railcars.
+That is the equivalent of removing 3.35 million cars from our highways or planting 260 million trees. - Obsolete and aging freight railcars could be replaced over the next 3 years, making way for a more efficient fleet, without hindering domestic shipping and supply chains. - New high-strength and lightweight materials, innovative designs, and advanced technologies mean lighter, more energy-efficient freight railcars.
 Modernized freight railcars carry greater loads (up to 110tons versus 100-tons) and use less fuel.
-New freight railcars reduce GHG. - If just one-third of the almost 300,000 outdated hopper cars were replaced by higher capacity railcars, this would save 4.3 million gallons of diesel fuel in the first year or close to 13 million gallons of fuel and 1.5 million tons of CO2 over 30 years, the average life span of a freight railcar. - The Freight RAILCAR Act will incentivize the market, to replace the bulk of these obsolete cars years before the end of their useful life, delivering significant and tangible environmental benefits decades earlier.
-The Freight RAILCAR Act moves the replacement timeline forward by creating appropriate tax incentives and market certainty.
+New freight railcars reduce GHG. - If just one-third of the almost 300,000 outdated hopper cars were replaced by higher capacity railcars 4.3 million gallons of diesel fuel would be saved in the first year alone, or close to 13 million gallons of fuel and 1.5 million tons of CO2 over 30 years; the average life span of a freight railcar. - The Freight RAILCAR Act will create an appropriate tax incentive to move the market to replace the bulk of these obsolete freight railcars years before the end of their useful life, delivering significant and tangible environmental benefits decades earlier.